Love Lies Bleeding (1999 film)

 Love Lies Bleeding is a 1999 drama film directed by William Tannen.

 Plot summary

 Jack the Ripper terrorizes London in 1888.
 The young talented journalist Catherine Winwood (Emily Raymound) begins her first job.
-The relationship between Catherine and the surgeon Jonathan Stevens (Paul Rhys) threatens to shatter, as her fiancé may be involved in the gruesome murderer of young prostitutes in the Whitechapel district.
+The relationship between Catherine and the surgeon Jonathan Stevens (Paul Rhys) threatens to shatter, as her fiancé may be involved in the gruesome murders of young prostitutes in the Whitechapel district.
 But Inspector Frederick Abberline (Wayne Rogers) arrests another suspected surgeon ...